nathanfallet/ocaml/docs/learn/functions_signature_en.md

 ## Function signatures

-Let's take back our 'multiply' function to see what's a signature:
+Let's take back our `multiply` function to see what's a signature:

 ```ocaml
 let multiply a b =